 GradWRITE Graduate Writing Conference

 The GradWRITE: Graduate Writing Conference addresses specific graduate writing concerns and is an opportunity to learn need-to-know strategies directly from some of Western’s most accomplished graduate faculty.
+This year's conference is happening May 1, 2019 in UCC146.
+Stay tuned for registration, session, and schedule details.

 Last year's sold-out conference included a professor panel (Dr. Jody Culham, Dr. Jim Dickey, Dr. Amanda Moehring, and Dr. Allan Pero), sessions on writing a manuscript for publication (Dr. Jeremy McNeil), writing grant proposals (Dr. Andrew Nelson and Douglas Campbell), writing to communicate ideas beyond the academy (Dr. David Smith), and technical writing (Paul Schmidt).